Skip to Content

 Trek to Lake Ellis (3,455m ASL)

 After registration at the gate, we begin our trek through the beautiful Hargenia forest, past a fisheries station.
-As we approach Road Head camp, we will take a detour on the right toward Lake Ellis.
+As we approach Road Head camp, we will take a detour to the right, heading toward Lake Ellis.
 Prepare to be enchanted by the glittering blue-green reflections of the late afternoon sun on Lake Ellis against the Hinde Valley’s beautiful backdrop.
+We will pitch camp here by the lake.
+Feel free to wander around the lake as you take unlimited pictures.
+Later, enjoy a quiet evening by the lake as you have dinner and recount your experiences so far.

 After the lunch break, we continue our trek through a rocky, steep stretch.
 Altitude sickness symptoms may start appearing at this point; therefore, we will maintain a very moderate pace the rest of the way.
 If heights don’t scare you, you will have the opportunity to catch a beautiful glimpse of the entire Lake Michaelson from atop a cliff.

-We wake up at 1:00 a.m, have tea and snacks, and immediately begin our trek to Point Lenana (4,985m ASL) by 2:30 a.m.
+We wake up at 1:00 a.m., have tea and snacks, and immediately begin our trek to Point Lenana (4,985m ASL) by 2:30 a.m.
 An early ascent guarantees us magical views of sunrise at dawn from the summit if we make it on time.
 Set yourself to take it all in as far as the eye can see: Simba Tarn, Harris Tarn, Square Tarn, Hanging Tarn, and the view across the divide.

 We hope to come out with our hearts fuller and our souls richer, having unlocked our mountains on the journey to Point Lenana.